TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-a-inspire-and-plan.md

 10. The TRANSPORT CUSTOMER chooses the preferred solution, and the retailer can keep the selected option in a "whish list" so that the CUSTOMER OFFER PACKAGE is ready for the next reservation and purchase step.
 The retailer can inform the TRANSPORT CUSTOMER that a part or all the proposition is expired and propose a new price and availabiltiy calculation.

 ### Alternatives

-#### specific trip
+Alternative scenarii **full compatible** with the main scenario; unsing shortcuts or very detailed specific point of the main scenario.

+- **Specific trip**
 1. The TRANSPORT CUSTOMER chooses his origin station and his destination station on the ticket vending machine with the option "around the stations : x kilometers".
 2. The TRANSPORT CUSTOMER enters required data (customer account, reduction card).
-3. The TRANSPORT CUSTOMER chooses between a few SALES OFFER PACKAGEs dispplayed with their PRICE, on different JOURNEYs with different stations.
+3. The TRANSPORT CUSTOMER chooses between a few SALES OFFER PACKAGEs dispplayed with their PRICE, on different JOURNEYs with different stations (radius-baseed).

-#### single anonymous travel
+- **Single anonymous travel**
 1. The TRANSPORT CUSTOMER starts his mobile application; the home page displays a shortcut for single-trip purchase in one action.
 2. He chooses a anonymous single-trip ticket by clicking on this shortcut.

+- **PRM journey**
+1. The TRANSPORT CUSTOMER has specific needs that must be guaranted to be filled during his TRAVEL (on the LEG and between LEGs).
+The journey planner gives solutions to TRAVEL SPECIFICATION with mobility services even on first LEG (from house/postal adress to first STOP POINT), during interchange and on last LEG (from last STOP POINT to final destination).
+2. If the journey planner is associated with a fare calculator, the TRANSPORT CUSTOMER receives a fare offer compliant with USER PROFILE and with TRAVEL SPECIFICATION, including continuous additional services and travel guaranteees from house to destination.
+3. If the journey planner only proposes basic mobility solutions, the TRANSPORT CUSTOMER must browse the catalogue to select one by one the tickets, services and guaranteees he needs.
+When his selection fulfills his complete TRAVEL, he has a satisfactory solution.